The Critical Role of Nurses in Intravenous Fluid Conservation

 Figures in the OR as recorded and de-identified by an OR Black Box.
 Image courtesy Surgical Safety Technologies.

-Rebecca McKenzie, DNP, MBA, MSN, RN, assistant vice president of perioperative services at Duke University Hospital, recently spoke with AJN about her hospital’s use of black boxes in operating rooms (ORs) to standardize key processes to improve safety and efficiency, […]
+Rebecca McKenzie, DNP, MBA, MSN, RN, assistant vice president of perioperative services at Duke University Hospital, recently spoke with AJN about her hospital’s use of black boxes in operating rooms (ORs) to standardize key processes to improve safety and efficiency, train current […]

 Pediatric Mental Health Tops ECRI’s 2023 Top 10 Patient Safety Concerns